KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.

 ### [MMM-kalliope by kalliope-project](https://github.com/kalliope-project/MMM-kalliope)